dlarrick/hass-kumo/README.md

 ## Configuration

-Configuration Kumo using the Home Assistant user interface.
+Configure Kumo using the Home Assistant user interface.

 1. In Home Assistant, go to Settings ➤ Devices & Services ➤ Integrations, and click **➕ Add Integration**.
 2. Search for "Kumo" and select the **Kumo** item.